Written by Dr Julie Kern from Elephants Alive

 • Matriarchs have a crucial role in elephant societies.
 With age comes experience and a vast accumulation of social and ecological knowledge including knowledge of their surroundings, such as the availability of food and water in periods of drought, safe migratory routes, and predatory threats.

-• Individuals in elephant groups benefit immensely from the influence of an older leader who can make crucial decisions about predatory threat.
+• Individuals in elephant groups benefit immensely from the influence of an older leader who can make crucial decisions about predatory danger.
 Playback experiments in Amboseli found that groups with older matriarchs responded more appropriately to predatory threat (male lion roars) than groups with younger matriarchs (McComb et al. 2011).

 • Matriarchs have superior spatial memory of migratory routes and water- or resource-rich areas which translates to better survival of offspring.
 In Amboseli, calves with more experienced mothers were better able to overcome periods of stress, especially regarding food shortages (Moss et al. 2011).